What Is Delta-8?

 What are the differences between delta-8 and CBD?

 Delta-8 and CBD products have a few notable differences.
-Probably the most notable are the effects on the mind: CBD is non-psychoactive, meaning it does not produce any highs or feelings of euphoria, and CBD products are mostly used for medicinal purposes.
+Probably the most notable are the effects on the mind: CBD is non-psychoactive, meaning it does not produce highs or feelings of euphoria, and CBD products are mostly used for medicinal purposes.

 How long does delta-8 THC stay in your system?